hellige/dcpu/README.md

 > 'i figured i owned just dark skies, and that darkness fit me best.
 >  go, folks, go forth. trust your brain! trust your body!'

-The real fun starts in goforth.dasm and goforth.ft. goforth is an implementation of the Forth programming language for DCPU-16.
+The real fun starts in forth/goforth.dasm and forth/goforth.ft. goforth is an implementation of the Forth programming language for DCPU-16.
 There's still plenty of work to be done, but it's already quite usable.
 For example, it contains a built-in assembler, decompiler/disassembler and other amenities.